-“In my own research on the relationship between culture and the economy, as well as my political work on public school funding and local elections, I have become increasingly aware of the pernicious effects of income inequality in the United States.
-That is what inspired me to put together a team of faculty to teach this course,” said Newman.
+"In my own research on the relationship between culture and the economy, as well as my political work on public school funding and local elections, I have become increasingly aware of the pernicious effects of income inequality in the United States.
+That is what inspired me to put together a team of faculty to teach this course," Newman said.

 Students are learning how inequality has emerged as a social and political problem in the 18th and 19th centuries and how it has re-emerged as a key concept for current socio-political movements.
 According to several studies, the gap between the rich and the poor in the U.S. is wider than in any developed nation.
 On a global scale, eight men own as much wealth as half of the world's population.The course also focuses on the future and with the potential of increased automation and the elimination of human jobs.

 "My favorite part of the course so far has been the amount of discussion and interdisciplinary conversations we've been having," Melanie Kerber said.
 "Inequality is an important topic that affects all of us in our day-to-day lives, and it is often something that we are unable to discuss in larger lectures."

 Kamlet focused on the potential impact of new technologies on human jobs and how they may well prove to be one the biggest challenges.

 "Complex problem solving skills, higher order social and emotional capabilities, are important for 'technology proofing' careers," Kamlet said.
 "The humanities may — should, in my opinion — play a central role in instilling these characteristics."

 The economics aspect and class structure appeal to Anirudh Narayanan, who is planning to major in economics.